Boeing Starliner: Development

-The RCS and OMAC thrusters on the service module are grouped into four "doghouses" equally spaced around the perimeter of the service module, each containing five OMAC thrusters (three aft-facing and two forward-facing), and seven RCS thrusters: two aft-facing, two forward-facing, and one each in the radial and two tangential directions.
-The latter three are in a plane which is very close to the spacecraft's center of mass.
+The RCS and OMAC thrusters on the service module are grouped into four "doghouses" equally spaced around its perimeter.
+Each doghouse contains five OMAC thrusters (three aft-facing and two forward-facing) and seven RCS thrusters (two aft-facing, two forward-facing, one radial, and two tangential).

-To translate the spacecraft, thrusters are used in balanced pairs so that the center of force goes through the spacecraft's center of mass.
-To rotate the spacecraft, thrusters are used in unbalanced pairs so there is no net force and the net torque is centered within the spacecraft.
-The RCS thrusters are used for rotation (attitude control) and very fine docking maneuvers, while the OMAC thrusters are used for significant orbital adjustments.
-The RCS thrusters are also used to compensate for slight imbalances in the OMAC thrusters.
+To move in a straight line, the spacecraft fires pairs of thrusters in a balanced way so that the push goes through its center of mass, allowing it to shift position without spinning.
+To turn or change its orientation, it fires thrusters in an unbalanced way, creating a twisting force (torque) that rotates the spacecraft without significantly changing its overall path.
+The RCS thrusters are used mainly for steering and precise docking maneuvers, while the OMAC thrusters provide the stronger thrust needed for larger changes in orbit.

 Boeing designed the capsule to make ground landings instead of a splashdown, a first for a crewed capsule mission launched from the United States.
 After reentering the atmosphere, three parachutes are deployed, slowing the capsule to approximately 4 mph.
 Before reaching the ground, six airbags deploy to cushion the landing.
 There are four primary landing locations, including two sites inside the White Sands Missile Range in New Mexico, the Willcox Playa in Arizona and the Dugway Proving Ground in Utah.
 Edwards Air Force Base in California serves as a contingency landing location.
 All of the landing sites are in the Western United States, allowing the service module to be jettisoned for a destructive reentry over the Pacific Ocean.
 Boeing says that between all five landing sites, there are around 450 landing opportunities each year.